sleighsoft/VLClive/README.rst

   1. Windows: your_vlc_installation_folder/lua/extensions
   2. Mac OS X: VLC > Show Package Contents -> Contents/MacOS/share/lua/extensions

 Your done!

-Start using it from the VLC extensions tab.
+Start using it from the VLC extension tab.

 Contributing